parttimenerd/jthreaddump/README.md

 This project is open to feature requests/suggestions, bug reports etc. via [GitHub](https://github.com/parttimenerd/jthreaddump/issues) issues.
 Contribution and feedback are encouraged and always welcome.
-For more information about how to contribute, the project structure, as well as additional contribution information, see our Contribution Guidelines.

 License